-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market, other than those that the company intends to sell in the short term or that it has designated as fair value through profit or loss.
-They include, inter alia, receivables, deposits held with credit or financial institutions and cash and cash equivalents.
+Loans and receivables were non-derivative financial assets with fixed or determinable payments that were not quoted in an active market, other than those that the company intended to sell in the short term or that it designated as fair value through profit or loss.
+They included, inter alia, receivables, deposits held with credit or financial institutions and cash and cash equivalents.